The translation of this document is outdated.

 8. Amendments to Section 10, Clause 18 of this Law shall come

-into force at the same time as the relevant amendments to the law
+into force concurrently with the relevant amendments to the law

 [31 March 2010]